What might go wrong?

 Infection following spine surgery is rare but can be a very serious complication.
 Some infections may show up early, even before you leave the hospital.
 Infections on the skin's surface usually go away with antibiotics.
 Deeper infections that spread into the bones and soft tissues of the spine are harder to treat.
 They may require additional surgery to treat the infected portion of the spine.

 Any surgery that is done near the spinal canal can potentially cause injury to the spinal cord or spinal nerves.
-Injury can occur from bumping or cutting the nerve tissue with a surgical instrument, from swelling around the nerve, or from the formation of .
-An injury to these structures can cause muscle weakness and a loss of sensation to the areas supplied by the nerve.
+Injury can occur from bumping, stretching, or cutting the nerve tissue with a surgical instrument.
+Nerve involvement can cause nerve pain, muscle weakness, and a loss of sensation to the areas supplied by the nerve.